 But they are also not so related…

 In the area of language acquisition.
-For most children, reading and writing are skills which need to be taught.
+For most children, reading and writing are skills that need to be taught.
 Our human brain is naturally wired to speak but it is not naturally wired to read and write.
 Children typically learn to read around age 5 and then proceed to master the skill over a few years.

-Comprehending what they read and creating sophisticated texts of their own is something which happens as children go through formal education.
+Comprehending what they read and creating sophisticated texts of their own is something that happens as children go through formal education.
 Children at different stages of language development may also find themselves more competent in speaking and reading than in writing.